Manual: MEDIA POLICY

 2. The IHSAA and IGHSAU reserve the right to set policies and regulate the number of credentials issued to approved media outlets at their respective state tournament events.

-4. Social media-based services, scouting or recruiting services, college coaches, private club organizations, etc., will NOT receive media credentials for IHSAA state tournament events.
+5. Scouting or recruiting services, college coaches, private club organizations, etc., are not media members and will NOT receive media credentials for IHSAA state tournament events.

-5. All credentialed and interested media outlets, including those with a credential pass, MUST complete an online registration form before attending state tournament events in: football, basketball, wrestling, soccer, track and field, and baseball.
+6. All credentialed and interested media outlets, including those with a credential pass, MUST complete an online registration form before attending state tournament events.

 1. Registration forms will be made available at www.iahsaa.org before each tournament.